Profile picture for user polikoff.morgan

 In the News

-Morgan Polikoff quoted on connections between education and workforce data by Sarah D. Sparks, "Researchers Push Congress for Better Data Sharing in Education Partnerships" Education Week, October 27, 2017.
+Quoted by Sarah D. Sparks in "Researchers Push Congress for Better Data Sharing in Education Partnerships," Education Week, October 27, 2017.

-Morgan Polikoff's research on abandoning the central principle of school accountability discussed by Anya Kamenetz, "Here's an Idea: Change the Federal Definition of Student Achievement," NPR Ed, July 18, 2016.
+Research discussed by Anya Kamenetz, in "Here's an Idea: Change the Federal Definition of Student Achievement," NPR Ed, July 18, 2016.

-Morgan Polikoff quoted on the textbooks used in the five most-populated states by Liana Heitin Loewus, "Textbook Diversity May Be Increasing under Common Core" Education Week, February 25, 2016.
+Quoted by Liana Heitin Loewus in "Textbook Diversity May Be Increasing under Common Core," Education Week, February 25, 2016.

 Publications